 The unitsPerTick of the timeline shall be 1 and the unitsPerSecond shall be 90 000, corresponding to the tick rate of clock underpinning PTS.

+When PTS values wrap then the Time Value shall also wrap and shall never equal or exceed 233.

 5.3.5 ISOBMFF: composition time

 Where media is provided in an ISOBMFF [7] encapsulation, the composition time may be used as the Time Value, in a manner analogous to the use of the PTS field of the PES packet header, as described in clause 5.3.4.